A warm welcome from Rick Stein

 The food forums are also a real highlight for me.
 The topics are fun, sometimes controversial – but always interesting.

-Last year the buzz in the back of the demonstration kitchen was electrifying, there’s something intensely exciting but nerve-wracking about waiting to go on stage and hearing the applause of someone very talented who’s on before you like Angela Hartnett, Brian Turner or Nieves and hoping you can do as well.
+Above all, it’s a rare chance to catch up with many of my favourite chefs.
+The buzz in the back of the demonstration kitchens is electrifying.
+There’s something intensely exciting but nerve-racking about waiting to go on stage and hearing the applause for someone very talented who’s on before you, and hoping you can do as well.

-Every year it seems a little larger this time we’ve got over 50,000 visitors but don’t worry it’s never going to get too big it’s the small scale of it which makes it so special.
+The harbour seems to come alive and is a perfect venue for the four-day Christmas party.
+Every year, the festival seems a little larger – last year, we attracted more than 50,000 visitors.
+But don’t worry, it’s never going to get too big; it’s the small scale of it which makes it so special.

 It’s hard to believe that it’s ten years since the first Padstow Christmas Festival.
 It seems like it was only yesterday when I was doing a demo in front of about 15 people at the social club!

 When people ask me what the festival’s like and whether it’s worth a visit, my advice is always the same: just do it.
 The festival never disappoints.
 It’s a magical winter wonderland and, for me, feels like the official start to Christmas.